9 Steps to Prevent Project Scope Creep and Sober Ways to Win It

 Have you faced such situations?

-How to prevent Scope Creep?
+How to Prevent Scope Creep?

 1. Document requirements

-If you totally understand what your client requires – it’s already the half of successful beginning.
+If you totally understand what your client requires – it’s already half of a successful beginning.
 This understanding includes milestones, deliverables, timeframes, and budget.
 Document everything and make sure that everyone understands every part of the contract before its signing.

 2. Meet with stakeholders